Eduarda Amorim

 Eduarda Idalina "Duda" Amorim Taleska (born 23 September 1986) is a Brazilian-Hungarian former handball player.
-She played most of her career in Győr as a player of Győri Audi ETO KC.
-Her club number was 18.
+She played most of her career in Győr as a player of Győri ETO KC, for whom she won five editions of the EHF Champions League.
+Amorim also played for Brazil women's national handball team for 15 years, winning the 2013 World Women's Handball Championship; the first ever for both Brazil and South America.

 She was voted World Handball Player of the Year 2014 by the International Handball Federation.

-In an election made by the website Handball Planet, one of the most important in the Duda modality was elected as the best player in the world of the decade (2011/2020).
-In this same vote, through the popular vote, Duda was considered the best defender of the last ten years.
+In an election made by the website Handball Planet was elected as the best player in the world of the 2010s, through the popular vote, Duda was considered the best defender of the last ten years.
 She is widely regarded as one of the best handball players of all time.

+She was included in the European Handball Federation Hall of Fame in 2023.

 Career

 Club

-Encouraged by her older sister, Amorim started to play handball at age 11 in the Colégio Barão do Rio Branco.
+Originally a rhythmic gymnastics athlete, encouraged by her older sister Ana Amorim, who was already part of Brazil women's national handball team, Amorim started to play handball at age 11 in the Colégio Barão do Rio Branco.
 She moved to Metodista/São Bernardo in 2002 after an invitation from Silvio Rodriguez, who spotted her during the youth games in Recife.
 She finished runner-up with her new team in that season.

 Two years later, as a USCS/São Caetano player, Amorim won the São Paulo state junior championship and faced a marathon of matches as she played parallel for the youth, junior and adult teams.

 She moved to Europe in February 2006, joining her sister in the Macedonian capital team Kometal Skopje.
 Eduarda spent three-and-a-half seasons with Kometal when the club faced heavy financial troubles and let some of their key players go to cut their expenses.

-Amorim found her new home in Hungary, signing with Győri Audi ETO KC on 23 February 2009.
+Amorim found her new home in Hungary, signing with Győri ETO KC on 23 February 2009.

 A five times EHF Champions League winner with Győr, Amorim obtained the premier continental club competition title in 2013, 2014, 2017, 2018 and 2019.
 In an online fans' poll launched by the European Handball Federation, she was chosen as the best left back of the competition in 2014.

+Amorim started her last professional season signing with Russia's Rostov-Don, which she left in March once the Russian invasion of Ukraine led Russian teams to be excluded from the EHF Champions League.
+She then signed with CSM București, playing two Champions League games and the final stretches of the Liga Naționalà and the Cupa României, and upon the season's conclusion in May 2022 Amorim announced her retirement.